A9u3ybaCyb3r/SOC-Phishing-Defense-Simulation/Attack Simulation/Delivery Phase.md

 ### Action:

-1. Send the spoofed email to the target's email address.
+1. Create a spoofed email using [Emkei's Fake Mailer](https://emkei.cz/) (a tool for sending emails with a forged sender address).

+![image](https://github.com/user-attachments/assets/48236a67-3e18-43c9-b808-2f1b0ffcca06)

-2. The email may include a malicious attachment (e.g., a Word document with a macro) or a link to a malicious website hosting the payload.
+2. The email includes a link to a malicious website hosting the payload.

 3. Use social engineering techniques to convince the target to open the attachment or click the link (e.g., "Urgent: Please review the attached document").

-2. Create a spoofed email using [Emkei's Fake Mailer](https://emkei.cz/) (a tool for sending emails with a forged sender address).

-![image](https://github.com/user-attachments/assets/48236a67-3e18-43c9-b808-2f1b0ffcca06)

-3. Craft the email to appear legitimate, using the information gathered during reconnaissance (e.g., impersonating a service the target uses).
+4. Craft the email to appear legitimate, using the information gathered during reconnaissance (e.g., impersonating a service the target uses).

 ```
 Subject: Urgent: Critical Security Update Required